 These are the seven steps of conducting a market analysis:

-Not everyone in the world will be your customer, and it would be a waste of your time trying to get everyone interested in your product.
-Instead, decide who is most likely to want your product using a target market analysis and focus your efforts there.
-You want to understand your market size, who your customers are, where they come from, and what might influence their buying decisions, looking at factors like these:
+Not everyone in the world will be your customer, and it would be a waste of your time to try to get everyone interested in your product.
+Instead, use a target market analysis to decide who is most likely to want your product and focus your efforts there.
+You want to understand your market size, who your customers are, where they come from, and what might influence their buying decisions.
+To do so, look at demographic factors like these:

 During your research, you might consider creating a customer profile or persona that reflects your ideal customer to serve as a model for your marketing efforts.